 These plush two-piece towels are crafted from 100% cotton with two-ply yarn, which makes them ultra-absorbent.
 The best part about these towels is that one side is soft velour able to repel water and sand and the reverse is absorbent to keep you cozy and warm.
-These large checkered striped beach towels are ideal for laying poolside all summer long.
+These large checkered striped beach towels are ideal for laying poolside all day long.

 The Rope Oversized Beach Towel Set is a plush and luxurious towel crafted from Cotton with two-ply yarn.
 These towels are ultra-absorbent and soft.
 The double-sided towel is absorbent on one side and anti-moisture and anti-sand on the other.

 For those who have mastered the art of adulting, Onsen makes the classiest towel we’ve ever seen.
 The Japanese design philosophy shines through the simplicity and quality of the Supima cotton fibers and super-thirsty waffle weave.
 That being said, the classiest towel is also the cuddliest.
 (On the down-low, we’d happily sub this towel in for a bedtime blankie.)
-If your summer schedule pivots around cold water plunges or visits to a five-star spa, this is the towel you want to bring.
+If your schedule pivots around cold water plunges or visits to a five-star spa, this is the towel you want to bring.

 If sustainability is a main consideration for you (and in 2021 it probably should be), look no further than Coyuchi.
 Their Mediterranean Organic Bath Towel is not only made from 100% organic cotton, but it also combines all the best features of both traditional and Turkish towels into one seemingly endless bath sheet.
 The thin and lightweight towel is buffed up by a tight waffle weave that offers extra absorbency.
 The neutral color plays great in both beach and bathroom — truly a towel for all seasons.